 Of course, none of this would really work without Elliott playing the movie's namesake.
 The actor may've only just gotten his first Oscar nomination ever for A Star is Born, but has made an entire career out of playing cowboys (both literally and in spirit), and it serve him well here.
 It's a pretty bizarre showcase for Elliot, obviously, but The Man Who Killed Hitler and Then the Bigfoot is elevated from an interesting, yet unwieldy, experiment in genre storytelling into an almost profound examination of heroism, thanks to the gravitas that Elliot brings to his role.
 Turner is also quite good in his appearances as the younger Calvin, and brings a sense of steely determination to the scenes where he's on his undercover mission.
 The Hobbit and Poldark actor likewise brings the right amount of aw-shucks charm to his romantic scenes with FitzGerald, and it's all the easier to believe he ages into Elliott over time for it.

 The rest of the cast is perfectly sturdy, if underused, in their supporting roles.
-FitzGerald, in particular, has gotten to play far more fleshed-outed and developed parts on TV series like Masters of Sex than she does as Calvin's romantic interest in The Man Who Killed Hitler and Then the Bigfoot.
+FitzGerald, in particular, has gotten to play much more fleshed out and developed parts on TV series like Masters of Sex than she does as Calvin's romantic interest in The Man Who Killed Hitler and Then the Bigfoot.
 All the same, she makes the most of her scenes here and helps to sell Calvin and Maxine's simple, but touching and ultimately tragic courtship.
 Something similar could be said for Miller in his own small role as Calvin's sibling, who cannot help but admire his brother for his larger-than-life deeds.
 Meanwhile, Livingston and Manji get to have fun playing things a little more tongue-in-cheek in their appearances as a pair of "nameless" American and Canadian agents, but never seem out of tone with the movie around them.

 In the end, The Man Who Killed Hitler and Then the Bigfoot is as weird as it looks and sounds, but mostly in a positive sense.
 The film might've collapsed at the seams without Elliott (or someone of similar talent) as its anchor, and there are certainly times where it struggles to maintain its delicate juggling act.
 Fortunately, Elliott prevents the movie from going off the tracks entirely, and basically gets to star in his own off-beat superhero adventure as a reward.
 It's not going to be for everyone - in case the title wasn't a dead giveaway - but those are interested may want to give this (most unusual) mythical saga a look at some point.